dibyendumajumdar/simpledbm/simpledbm-docs/docs/network-api.rst

 Managing log messages
 =====================

-SimpleDBM has support for JDK 1.4 style logging as well as Log4J logging.
-By default, if Log4J library is available on the classpath, SimpleDBM will use it.
-Otherwise, JDK 1.4 util.logging package is used.
-The network server includes a Log4J library.
+SimpleDBM has support for JDK 1.4 style logging.

-You can specify the type of logging to be used using the Server Property ``logging.properties.type``.
-If this is set to "log4j", SimpleDBM will use Log4J logging.
-Any other value causes SimpleDBM to use default JDK logging.

 The configuration of the logging can be specified using a properties file.
 The name and location of the properties file